 Allied health / therapy services

-Help to maintain movement and mobility.
+Help to maintain movement and mobility, for example:

 - occupational therapy